yixin0829/Cayman/project-library.md

 ![DAW_Footswitch 1](/assets/Project_Pictures/DAW_Footswitch1.jpg)  |  ![DAW_Footswitch2](/assets/Project_Pictures/DAW_Footswitch2.jpg)

 ### MIDI Keytar
-This was a fun project to explore music and technology, inspired by Herbie Hancock (famous jazz musician who started out in electrical engineering!)
+This was a fun project to explore music and technology, which was inspired by Herbie Hancock, a famous jazz musician who started out in electrical engineering!
 Using an M-Audio Keystation 49 MIDI keyboard, I ran bolts through each side of the keyboard chassis to create mount points for straps.
-I also added a Samson Graphite MF8 mounted with a wireframe mesh to add additional MIDI transport controls.
+I then added a Samson Graphite MF8 mounted with a wireframe mesh to add additional MIDI transport controls.
+This keytar performs nearly identically to modern day equivalents priced at over $1000!

 ![Keytar](/assets/Project_Pictures/Keytar.jpg)